nateskr/the-guide/README.md

 This repo is intended to be a durable reference you can use as:
 - A practical operating standard for day-to-day Git work.
-- A high-level architectural map for designing and reviewing systems.
+- An architectural map for designing and reviewing systems.
-- A consistent source of truth for team conventions.

 ---